-The Services & Packages tab is where you can view all existing services and/or packages on an account, as well as add new services and/or packages.
-The name of the service, along with a defining label will be displayed (i.e. Recurring if it is a recurring service, Data if it is a data service in which case the upload and download speeds of the data service will be displayed as well, etc), in addition to the amount being charged for the service.
+This is where you can view all existing services and packages on an account, as well as add new services and packages.
+The name of the service, along with a defining label will be displayed (i.e., Recurring if it is a recurring service, Data if it is a data service, in which case the upload and download speeds of the data service will be displayed as well), in addition to the amount being charged for the service, and the quantity.
 Any price overrides will also be reflected here, and if the service uses proration then the Addition Prorate Date will be displayed as well.
 The "Edit" menu on the right-hand side of each service also provides the options to edit the service details or delete it entirely.

-This tab displays any existing contract templates that have been assigned to an account.
-Each contract listed here will also display the name of the contract as well as who it was signed by - if the contract has not yet been signed, a value of Unsigned will be present in the Signed By column instead.
-Each contract listed can be edited, deleted, or signed through the "Edit" menu, and clicking on the contract name displayed under the Name column will open a sidebar menu with additional details about that particular contract.
-Adding a new contract is also an available option, and can be completed using the "Add Contract" button.
+This tab displays any existing contract templates that have been assigned to the account and is also where you can add a new contract to the account, via the "Add Contract" button.
+Each contract listed here will display the name of the contract and who it was signed by - if the contract has not yet been signed, a value of Unsigned will be present in the Signed By column instead.

 If the account is calculated to fall within the boundaries of any geo tax zones, the name of the geo tax, the rate, and the name of the tax type will be displayed under the Geo Tax Zone heading.
 Clicking the text under both the Tax and Name columns will open a sidebar window with further details for each.
 You will not see anything listed here if you have not configured any geographical tax zones or if the account does not fit into any geographical zones that are created.

 Adding a child account to the main parent account can be done here, through the use of "Link Account".
-Any existing child accounts associated with the account you are viewing will also be listed here.
-The ID of the child account along with the name are shown, and the option to "Unlink" existing child accounts is provided.
-For further information on child accounts, refer to the Child Accounts: Best Practices & How Tos article.
+Any existing child accounts associated with the account you are viewing will also be listed here; the ID and name of the child account will be displayed, with the option to "Unlink" the existing child account.

 Network & Inventory

-This tab controls all IP assignments on the account and allows you to view current and previous assignments as well as add new ones.
+This tab controls all IP assignments on the account, allowing you to view active IP assignments as well as IP assignment history.
 Through the use of the toggle on the right-hand side, you can switch between the Active Assignments tab and the Assignment History tab.
 The Assignment History tab displays every IP that has ever been assigned to the account, as well as some other key details – such as whether it was a soft assignment or not, the date it was assigned and also when it was removed.
 The Active Assignments tab contains all IPs currently assigned to the account, including information about whether it is a soft assignment or not, the assignee, and any available controls.

-There are 3 other entities, apart from accounts, that you can assign an IP address to: Inventory Item MAC Address, Uninventoried MAC Address, and RADIUS Account.
+There are 3 other entities, apart from accounts, that you can assign an IP address to: Inventory Items, RADIUS Accounts, and Uninventoried MAC Addresses.
 Each of these are discussed in further detail below, under the similarly titled headings.

 The Inventory tab shows all inventory that is currently assigned to the account, as well as provides the functionality to assign inventory to the account through the "Assign Item" button.
 Each inventory item listed will display further details about it, including the MAC address of the item it is assigned to, under the IP Assignments tab, and also displays any connected devices under the Connected Devices tab.
 The "Edit" menu provides additional options for each inventory item, including the ability to change the assignee, edit field values, link it to a ticket, or assign an IP address to it.